top of page

 What you need is the ability to engage without escalating.
 That starts by managing your own internal response system.

-Because your triggers aren’t random.
-They’re based on old emotional wiring, or what I call your inner blocks.
-These often form early on and sound like:
+Because your triggers aren't random.
+They're based on old default patterns, or what I call your inner blocks.
+These often form over time and sound like:

 Until these internal belief systems are cleared, you'll either shut down, run away, or blow up.
 And neither of these behaviors brings you closer.

-Attraction to others isn’t the problem.
-It’s a symptom.
+Attraction to others isn't the problem.
+It's a sign.

 If someone outside the relationship feels more emotionally accessible, more attuned, more curious about you...